malcolm-kee/dine-in/README.md

 ### Using Docker

-If you already have Docker installed with `docker-compose`, you can install and starts the services with:
+If you already have Docker installed with `docker-compose`, you can install and start the services with:

 ```bash
 docker-compose --compatibility up -d